dato-jr/fire-oracle/README.md

 However, I decided to include some machine learning in python though it was not the main focus I was able to produce a predicted response.

-Now that I have the semester, I will be looking to redo my data analysis and document more of my findings along with thoroughly check alternative models and hyperparameter tuninigs.
+Now that I have completed my semester, I will be looking to redo my data analysis and document more of my findings along with thoroughly check alternative models and hyperparameter tuninigs.